-Air frying sweet potato chips gives them that irresistible crunch without all the excess oil.
+Cooking sweet potato chips in the air fryer gives them that irresistible crunch without all the excess oil.

-Plus, homemade are so much cheaper than store bought versions and you can adjust the seasonings to your liking.
+Plus, homemade chips are so much cheaper than store bought versions, and you can adjust the seasonings to your liking!

-How To Make Air Fryer Sweet Potato Chips
+How to Make Sweet Potato Chips in Air Fryer

 Run the vegetables over a mandolin slicer, soak in cold water, then pat dry and toss with oil and seasoning.